k-katfish/Sysadmin-Docs/PXE Boot Server.md

 As always, we're using Rocky Linux.
 This guide will install Rocky 8 via pxe boot, but I'm assuming you can read between the lines and install whatever other type of OS you want from here.

+> Side note - I think MemTest (<https://memtest.org/>) is a super handy tool to have.
+I've included a section in this article about Memtest.
+If you don't need it or want it, then just skip that part - it's not _strictly_ necessary.
+But super handy.

+I'll leave it to you as an exercise for you to figure out how to make a thing that will re-mount the iso images on boot.

 ## Quick summary: the end result

 1. You press F12 on your client to boot from the Network.